 All bikes that have been sold will be posted at maineswap.com/sold.
 Bikes are searchable by seller ID number and last name.

-If your bike ID number is NOT posted on the sold site by 1:30 p.m. on Swap Day, it was NOT sold.
+If you do NOT receive a sale confirmation email by 1:30 p.m. on Swap Day, it was NOT sold.
 You will need to pick up your bike between 2:30 – 4:00 p.m. that day at the BCM office… NOT Kennedy Park.
 If you do not pick up your bike by 4:00 p.m. that day, it will be considered a donation to the Bicycle Coalition of Maine.

 If you’re your bike doesn’t sell, please consider donating your bike to the Coalition to receive a free Individual Supporter Membership to the Bicycle Coalition of Maine (new members only).
 Donated bikes will either benefit the Bikes for All Mainers program or the event overall.